 The human brain is more than just an organ.
-Due to its methodical yet mysterious functions, the brain has always been compared to a computing system which records, stores and retrieves vital data.
-Before we discuss brainwave frequencies, let’s talk about the way the brain activity occurs.
+Due to its methodical yet mysterious functions, the brain has always been compared to a computing system that records, stores and retrieves vital data.
+First of all, let’s talk about the way the brain activity occurs.

 These waves then travel along neural protrusions called axons and dendrites to other neurons.
 The nerve cells act in unison to generate thoughts, movements, and information that spread through very fine networks, between the various parts of the brain and the organs of action.